rahulgithub73/Discount-System/README.md

 as a discount).
 5. The percentage based discounts do not apply on groceries.
 6. A user can get only one of the percentage based discounts on a bill.

+Requirements
+For building and running the application you need:

+JDK 1.8
+Maven 3
+Running the application locally:

+Way1: Import as maven project on your IDE and run a Spring Boot application using main method in DiscountApplication class.

+Way2: Used to Spring Boot Maven plugin like this command
+      mvn spring-boot:run

+Way3: Using maven command to create executable JAR and run the JAR file with:
+       3.1 mvn clean package
+       3.2 java -jar target/nGage-Discount-System.jar